 Palm Sunday, the great feast of Christianity, in Kerkyra is celebrated together with the commemoration of the miracle of Saint Spyridon, whereby the Saint saved the residents of the island from a deadly epidemic of the plague in 1630.

-Every year on this day, after the Divine Liturgy, as a sign of remembrance and in honor of Saint Spyridon, a long procession takes place throughout the old town of Kerkyra, and a prayer of entreaty is read on the spot where stood the old walls of the city and the non-preserved Church of Saint Athanasius.
+Every year on this day, after the Divine Liturgy, as a sign of remembrance and in honor of Saint Spyridon, a long procession takes place throughout the old town of Kerkyra, and a prayer of entreaty is read on the spot where stood the old walls of the city and the non-preserved Church of Saint Athanasios the Great.

-According to tradition, in 1630 by miraculous intervention Saint Spyridon saved Kerkyra from the plague, a deadly pestiferous terrible disease.
+In 1630, by the miraculous intervention Saint Spyridon, Kerkyra was saved from the plague, a deadly pestiferous terrible disease.

 According to historical sources, the illness broke out in Kerkyra in October of 1629.
 It was transferred from a ship that arrived in Kerkyra from Italy.